Siege of Stralsund (1807): The siege

 The 15,000 Swedish defenders included three Finnish battalions, Pommeranian Landwehr garrison troops, one battalion of the King's Household Infantry Regiment and one battalion of the Engelbrechten Infantry Regiment.
 There were 500 cannons in the fortress.
 Subordinate to Essen were Lieutenant General Armfelt, General-Major Vegesack, and General-Major Peyron.
 Gustav IV Adolf left the town on 20 August.
 Deciding that resistance was useless, the Swedes spiked the cannon and burned the gun carriages.
 They evacuated the port and transported the powder and shot to Rügen.
 During the second siege, the Franco-Allies lost 38 officers and 960 soldiers killed, wounded, missing, or died of illness.
 Swedish losses are unknown.
 Stralsund and Rügen were surrendered to France in the course of an armistice.
 Stralsund was handed over to the French on 24 August and Rügen on 7 September 1807.

 On 25 August, General of Brigade François Nicolas Fririon and naval Captain Peytes de Montcabrié attacked the fortified island of Dänholm near Rügen.
 The 1,200-man and two-gun force comprised one battalion of the 30th Line Infantry Regiment, artillery, sappers, pontonniers, miners, and sailors of the Imperial Guard.
 The successful operation cost the French 15 killed and 26 wounded.
 The 600 to 800 Swedish defenders lost between 26 and 125 men in dead and wounded, while between 300 and 517 were captured.
 Eight fortress guns and six field pieces also fell into French hands.

 Aftermath

 After Sweden was driven out of northern Germany in 1807, she became subject to attacks from Denmark-Norway and the Russian Empire in 1808.
 Military mismanagement and lack of support led to Gustav IV Adolf being arrested on 13 March 1809 in the course of an insurrection.
 He was deposed in May and he and his family were expelled in December after Sweden lost a third of its realm in the Treaty of Fredrikshamn.

 French occupation of Stralsund was temporarily interrupted when a Prussian freikorps under Ferdinand von Schill seized the city in May 1809, but after a few days it was recaptured in the Battle of Stralsund.
-When the Napoleonic Wars were concluded by the Congress of Vienna in 1815, Stralsund along with all of Swedish Pomerania became part of the Prussian Pomerania Province.
+When the Napoleonic Wars were concluded by the Congress of Vienna in 1815, Stralsund along with all of Swedish Pomerania became part of the Prussian Province of Pomerania.